BND Hamburger Icon

 10. Sending emails at the wrong time

-Data from HubSpot suggests that emails sent at 11 a.m. had the highest open rates.
-This doesn’t mean 11 a.m. is the best time to send an email for your business and audience, but it’s worth experimenting with different send times to see which time best engages your audience.
+Data from HubSpot suggests that emails sent at 11 a.m. have the highest open rates.
+This doesn’t necessarily mean that 11 a.m. is the best time to send an email for your business and audience, however.
+It’s worth experimenting with different send times to see which is best for your audience.
 Data from Campaign Monitor suggests that Wednesdays and Fridays are the best days to send emails.

 11. Forgetting to personalize email campaigns

-The best emails engage the audience.
-To best engage your audience, it’s important to create personalized messages, which can mean anything from launching segmented email campaigns to including a recipient’s name in the subject line.
+The best emails engage their audience.
+To do this, it’s important to create personalized messages, such as by launching segmented email campaigns or including a recipient’s name in the subject line.

-If you’re a small business with a tiny email list, you can take personalization to a deeper level than larger businesses.
-With people receiving dozens of promotional emails every day, tailoring your message more specifically to the individual groups or people subscribing to your campaigns may yield great results.
+If you’re a small business with a tiny email list, you can take personalization to a deeper level than larger businesses can.
+With people receiving dozens of promotional emails every day, tailoring your message more specifically to the individual groups or people who subscribe to your campaigns may yield great results.
 [Read related article: How to Build an Email Marketing Contact List]

-Sara Angeles and Max Freedman contributed to the writing and reporting in this article.
+Max Freedman and Tejas Vemparala contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top